 - local government authorities.

-We are highly-committed to the personal and professional development of all staff through our Leadership Matters and Development Matters programs.
+Crown Law is committed to the personal and professional development of all staff through our Leadership Matters and Development Matters programs.
 We have implemented a Continuing Professional Development (CPD) scheme which requires officers to consistently meet minimum amounts of training each year.

 As a part of the Queensland Government, we are committed to maximising employment security for permanent public sector employees.